rhel-labs/learn-katacoda/networking-basics/step4.md

 # Activating the connection

-Run the `con up` command to activate the static connection that you configured in the previous step:
+Run the `nmcli con up` command to activate the static connection that you configured in the previous step:

-`nmcli con up ethernet1`{{execute "node01"}}
+`nmcli con up ethernet1`{{execute T2}}

 The output shows that the connection was successfully activated: